 Over the last few years, hyaluronic acid has also attracted attention as a potential treatment for scarring left behind by outbreaks of inflamed, cystic acne.

 Like many other hot skincare ingredients, separating the reality of hyaluronic acid from the hype isn’t always easy.
 That’s something we’ve covered in our Hyaluronic Acid 101 guide, which goes into detail on how hyaluronic acid works as a skincare ingredient.

-Below, we’ve also looked at the specific of how hyaluronic acid can work as a treatment for acne scarring.
+Below, we’ve also looked at the specificity of how hyaluronic acid can work as a treatment for acne scarring.
 If you’ve got pit scars, boxcar scars or other common scars from acne, keep reading to learn how hyaluronic acid could be useful as a treatment option.

 Dealing with scarring from acne can be a seriously difficult experience.
 Because acne scars can penetrate deep into your skin, repairing them is often just as much about filling the tissue under the scar as it is about smoothing out the surface of your skin.

 Right now, the scientific evidence shows that hyaluronic acid can be effective as a treatment for acne scars.
 However, the results you’ll get from hyaluronic acid depend on the way you use it—as an injectable dermal filler, or as a topical treatment.

 Hyaluronic acid is one of the most popular dermal fillers available.
 It’s widely used, generally with good results, as a facial filler to make wrinkles, nasolabial folds and other signs of aging less visible.